rajrao/mypublicnotes/AWS/Athena/csvParsing.md

-The glue crawler will use ROW FORMAT DELIMITED when it encounters a CSV file (this uses the LazySimpleSerDe)
+LazySimpleSerDe is the default serde in Athena and used if a SERDE is not specified.
+The glue crawler uses this as its serde for CSV files and you will typically see these tables defined without a SERDE but just "ROW FORMAT DELIMITED".

 Handling Date and Timestamp with LazySimpleSerDe